MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 ## Next step

-After completing the match process for at least one match pair, you may resolve possible contradictions in your data by going through the [**Merge**](merge-entities.md) topic.
+After completing the match process for at least one match pair, you may resolve possible contradictions in your data by going through the [**Merge**](merge-entities.md) article.